 Possible Impacts of COVID-19.
 As described herein, the short-term and long-term impact of COVID-19 on the District's attendance, revenues and local property values, and the impacts of Federal and State legislation resulting from the COVID-19 emergency, cannot be predicted.
-The Bonds described in this Official Statement are secured by ad valorem property taxes, and not the District's general fund.
-See "SECURITY FOR THE BONDS - Disclosure Relating to COVID-19 Pandemic."
+The Refunding Bonds described in this Official Statement are secured by ad valorem property taxes, and not the District's general fund.
+See "SECURITY FOR THE REFUNDING BONDS - Disclosure Regarding COVID-19 Pandemic."